A simple prediction of the nonlinear matter power spectrum in Brans-Dicke gravity from linear theory

-This breaks when recombination is activated, as the faster expansion hinders (re)combination of $H^+ + e^-$ and dampens the small-scale acoustic peaks in the CMB spectrum.
+However, it breaks when recombination is activated and $\tau$ is included, as the faster expansion hinders (re)combination of $H^+ + e^-$ and dampens the small-scale acoustic peaks in the CMB spectrum.
 This is indeed how \cite{Zahn_2003} shows how the CMB constrains $G$ to percent-level.
-However, most matter is dark, so this effect is much smaller for the \emph{matter} power spectrum that concerns us here.
+However, most matter is dark, so this effect is much smaller for the power spectrum of matter that concerns us here.

 This motivates matching modes $\{k_\BD, k_\GR\}$ such that $k/H$ is the same at early times.
 To be compatible with $N$-body codes that factor $H_0$ out of the relevant equations, we can compare modes with equal $k/H_0$ as long as we make $E_\BD = E_\GR$ at early times.
-The frozen scalar field \eqref{eq:scalar_field_radiation_domination} cuts the Friedmann equation \eqref{eq:friedmann_dimensionful} off at $H_\BD^2 = H_\GR^2/\bar\phi$ provided we use the same physical densities $\bar\rho_{s0} \propto \omega_{s0}$ in BD and GR, \footnote{Strictly speaking, we cannot have $\bar\rho_{s0}^\GR =\bar\rho_{s0}^\BD$ for all species $s$ because $\bar\rho_{\Lambda 0}$ is constrained by the Friedmann equation, but we have $\bar\rho_\GR \approx \bar\rho_\BD$ at \emph{early times}, when $\bar\rho_r \gg \bar\rho_m \gg \bar\rho_\Lambda$.} so we can accomplish this by transforming
+The frozen scalar field \eqref{eq:scalar_field_radiation_domination} cuts the Friedmann equation \eqref{eq:friedmann_dimensionful} off at $H_\BD^2 = H_\GR^2/\bar\phi$ provided we use the same physical densities $\bar\rho_{s0} \propto \omega_{s0}$ in BD and GR, \footnote{Strictly speaking, we cannot have $\bar\rho_{s0}^\GR =\bar\rho_{s0}^\BD$ for all species $s$ because $\bar\rho_{\Lambda 0}$ is constrained by the Friedmann equation, but we have $\bar\rho_\GR \approx \bar\rho_\BD$ at early times, when $\bar\rho_r \gg \bar\rho_m \gg \bar\rho_\Lambda$.} so we can accomplish this by transforming